justinmahar/react-social-media-embed/README.md

 Again, if there's a way to manually initialize the embed HTML through the already-loaded script, please [open an issue](https://github.com/justinmahar/react-social-media-embed/issues/new) so this can be improved.
 For now, this gets the job done!

-### Twitter
+### X (Twitter)

-We use the [`react-twitter-embed`](https://www.npmjs.com/package/react-twitter-embed) package to embed Twitter tweets.
+We use the [`react-twitter-embed`](https://www.npmjs.com/package/react-twitter-embed) package to embed X posts.
 This completely amazing package does all the heavy lifting.
 Please consider supporting the project.

 You can specify props for the internal [`TwitterTweetEmbed`](https://github.com/saurabhnemade/react-twitter-embed#usage) component via the `twitterTweetEmbedProps` prop.